GIScience/gis-training-resource-center/content/Wiki/en_qgis_projections_wiki.md

 The default CRS/EPSG code of every QGIS project is the World Geodetic System 84 (EPSG: 4326).
 This CRS is optimized for world maps.
 So not perfect for most applications, because we mostly use maps for small areas.

-### How to check EPSG-Code/CRS of your QGIS Project and change it
+### How to check EPSG-Code/CRS of your QGIS Project and change it <a id="how-to-check-epsg-codecrs-of-your-qgis-project-and-change-it"></a>
 :::{Note}
 To check and adjust the CRS/ EPSG-Code should be the first thing you should do when starting a new QGIS project.
 :::